Celebrate Canada Day 2026

 Watch Canada Day fireworks

-Fireworks are an essential way to celebrate Canada Day.
-On July 1st, night skies across the province will light up with dozens of sparkling illuminations.
+Professional fireworks displays are essential to the ultimate Canada Day celebration.
+On July 1, night skies across the province will light up with dozens of sparkling illuminations.
 Many Canada Day events feature fireworks viewing parties at night.

 Spencer Smith Park, Burlington

-Situated on Burlington’s waterfront, Spencer Smith Park has a wide promenade that offers a fantastic view of the lake, making it a great spot to end the night watching the drone and fireworks display.
-Guests can catch a ride to and from the celebration on a free Canada Day Shuttle running continuously from 12:00 to 11:30 p.m.
+Situated on Burlington’s waterfront, Spencer Smith Park has a wide promenade that offers fantastic views of the lake, making it a great spot to end the night watching the drone and fireworks display.
+Guests can catch a ride to and from the celebration on a free Canada Day Shuttle running continuously from noon to 11:30 p.m.

 The July 1 festivities include a family fun zone, delicious food, lively vendors and entertainment throughout the day.